-With a map showing where have you already traveled influencers can show that they have experience in creating content that is helpful and enticing for travelers.
-Additionally to the picture, you can add text and explain more about your previous travel journey.
+With a map showing where they have you already traveled, influencers can show that they have experience in creating content that is helpful and enticing for travelers.
+You can add text to the picture and explain more about your previous travel journey.

-On the last page, there is a section with listed services but without written prices.
-Even though it is a good tactic to include prices, some believe that if you list the prices, you are losing the power to negotiate.
+On the last page is a section with listed services but without written prices.
+Even though it is a good tactic to include prices, some believe that you are losing the power to negotiate if you list the prices.
 However, all brands are different and some prefer to see the prices before they contact you for further discussions.

 YouTube media kit

-Lastly, for influencers on YouTube, there are super helpful audience-planning tools that help influencers effectively peach themselves to brands.
+Lastly, for influencers on YouTube, there are super helpful audience-planning tools that help influencers effectively peach themselves to brands; this tool is one of the best influencer marketing tools on the market right now.
 YouTube can help you create a shareable summary with all insights about your account that are required by advertisers and brands who want to collaborate with you.